castorfou/guillaume_blog_old/_posts/2021-02-19-an-introduction-to-deep-reinforcement-learning.md

 Nice and simple manual example with mouse, cheese in a maze.
 We run Q-learning and make all calculation by hands.

 ![](https://miro.medium.com/max/500/1*GMuThIF7aNj-V_d6hTRN8A.png)

+<todo> implement with numpy this algorithm should be a nice exercise.